roxgib/anki-contanki/README.md

 ## Development log

+### Alpha 10
+ - Improved deck navigation
+ - Fix for certain actions occuring when Anki not focused
+ - If a user actions triggers an error, this will now be captured and show in a tooltip

 ### Alpha 9
  - If multiple controllers are plugged in, the user can now select which one to use.
 Some controllers may present themselves multiple times (presumably for compatibility reasons)
  - Default profiles have been added to all supported controllers

 ### Alpha 8

  - Profile buttons are now functional, allowing you to add, delete, and rename profiles.
  - Mouse and scroll behaviour can now be customised.
  - Added option to disable or use large overlays.
  - Various fixes.

 I need to create default profiles for some remaining controllers, and if I don't find any more bugs I'll release a beta.